RyanHPeterson20/RyanHPeterson20/README.md

-- Hi, I’m Ryan Peterson a Stats PhD student at Colorado School of Mines.
+- Hi, I’m Ryan Peterson a Stats PhD candidate at Colorado School of Mines.
 - I work in Spatial and Environmental Statistics.
 Specifically change of support problems and basis function methods, with applications in climate, socio-economic, and geophysics data).
   - Work done primarily in R, however I have been known to dabble in Python.
 - How to reach me: ryanhpeterson20@gmail.com (or rhpeterson@mines.edu)